 On the topic of cyberspace, the U.S. Department of Homeland Security (DHS) doesn't mince words: "Our daily life, economic vitality, and national security depend on a stable, safe, and resilient cyberspace."
 Further, the department's website asserts, "cyber intrusions and attacks have increased dramatically over the last decade."

-According to data published by the U.S. Bureau of Labor Statistics in 2012, employment of information security analysts will grow by 22% from 2010 to 2020, primarily because of the urgency of protecting against cyber crime.
+According to data published by the U.S. Bureau of Labor Statistics, employment of information security analysts will grow by 22% from 2010 to 2020, primarily because of the urgency of protecting against cyber crime.